rishabpoh/test/Track2BlogPost.md

 ## Announcing Deprecation

 With the introduction of our new libraries come the deprecation of our old libraries.
 Now that our v12 libraries have feature parity for most major scenarios, all previous versions of the .NET, Java, Python, and JavaScript libraries will be deprecated.
-For the next 12 months, the deprecated (or retired) libraries will be updated on exceptional bases (security vulnerabilities, major asks, etc.).
+For the next 12 months, the deprecated libraries will be updated on exceptional bases; security vulnerabilities and major asks.
 We will continue providing documentation for the previous versions of the libraries and archive them only after a year.
 Refer to our [Lifecycle FAQ](https://support.microsoft.com/en-us/help/18486/lifecycle-faq-azure) page.

 Deprecated libraries: .NET v11, Java v8, Python v2, Node.js v2.